The-Tech-Lord/Charged-Mobs-Files/README.md

 # Charged Mobs Files
 Place where my friends can download the creations I make!

+#### Things to Know
 The READMD.md files in the other folders for the games / creations I've made tell you how to play / use the application.
+The `.exe` files are executable files which can be run.

+The Update-Logs.txt files are to log the updates I make to what stuff I've made like a game.

 ## How to Download an Executable File